 15 new COVID-19 cases in Singapore, all imported

-SINGAPORE: Fifteen new COVID-19 cases were reported in Singapore as of noon on Friday (Mar 19).
+SINGAPORE: Singapore reported 15 new COVID-19 cases as of noon on Wednesday (Mar 24), all imported infections.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments